The scope of your project will determine if your planned changes are an addition or simply a renovation of existing space.

 Permit Application and Review Procedures:

-• Applicant completes Building and Zoning Permit Application and Checklist.
-Residential applications require 2 complete sets of plans (site, architectural, mechanical, plumbing, structural, & electrical as needed).
+- Applicant completes Building and Zoning Permit Application and Checklist.
+Residential applications require two complete sets of plans (site, architectural, mechanical, plumbing, structural, & electrical as needed).

-• All applications will be checked at the counter for completeness.
-If any of the required information, plans or checklist are missing, the building permit application cannot be accepted.
+- All applications will be checked at the counter for completeness.
+If any required information, plans, or checklists are missing, the building permit application cannot be accepted.

-• When you come in to file the application, we will determine permit fees.
-A fee schedule is available here....
-Payment must be made for application to be accepted.
+- When you come in to apply, we will determine permit fees.
+A fee schedule is available here.
+Payment must be made for the application to be accepted.
 We will need a separate check for escrows.

-• Permit review is conducted once a week.
-Incomplete applications and plans will be returned to applicant.
-If the plans are incomplete, inaccurate, or un-clear, a correction letter will be sent to the applicant.
-This will require re-submittal of the corrected construction documents and cause a delay in issuing the permit.
+- Permit review is conducted once a week.
+Incomplete applications and plans will be returned to the applicant.
+If the plans are incomplete, inaccurate, or unclear, a correction letter will be sent to the applicant.
+This will require resubmitting the corrected construction documents and will delay issuance of the permit.

 Important: Your permit cannot be closed without a final inspection.
 Escrow will not be returned until the final is complete.
-Residential Building Permits Package (three documents) includes plumbing, mechanical, electrical etc.
+Residential Building Permits Package (three documents) includes plumbing, mechanical, electrical, and related systems.

 Resources

-The information provided in this guide is intended only to assist individuals in understanding the code requirements.
+The information in this guide is intended solely to help individuals understand the code requirements.
 It is not a complete recitation of the code.
 Property owners should consult the Doylestown Borough Code of Ordinance for answers to specific questions.